The ultimate guide to the energy price cap

 The energy price cap only applies to the household market for energy.

-Companies are not protected by the business energy price cap, meaning that the prices paid under commercial deemed contracts are much more expensive than those for households.
+Companies are not protected by the business energy price cap, meaning that the prices paid under deemed contracts are much more expensive than those for households.

 Let AquaSwitch help you compare the market today with our: